Everything + Print

 I have tilted at the windmill of reading Cervantes's great novel more than once.
 (In translation, of course!
 Do you think I am mad, Sancho?…26th November 2019 A Thing Of Beauty is a Joy Forever (News of Gibbous House Sequel)

 Hallooo, all Moffatarians, followers of the Malignant and Magniliquent Moffat.
 There is news!
 (Or, if you prefer, there are news, I know people is strange).

 Around a month ago I despatched the manuscript of No Good Deed to Unbound.
-I was ecstatic to find that the editor assigned was Rachael Kerr, who managed to knock Gibbous House into better shape…13th April 2018 STOP PRESS!!!!
+I was ecstatic to find that the editor assigned was Rachael Kerr, who managed to…13th April 2018 STOP PRESS!!!!

 No Good Deed, sequel to Gibbous House, launched its crowd-funding campaign today, Friday the 13th (Moffat might smile at that!)